 - explain the basic properties of superconductivity.

-We will initially review the basics of solid state theory in terms of band structure and nearly-free electrons.
-Then we will study magnetism and mean-field theory in terms of both Landau models and microscopic models.
+Initially we study atomic physics and the coupling of atoms to external fields.
+Then, including interactions the exchange mechanism is introduced, and we will study the different faces of magnetism, and apply mean-field theory in terms of both Landau models and microscopic models.
 We will use this to study the general properties of phase transitions in solid systems and briefly touch of the concepts of universality and critical phenomena.
-Also we will discuss the break down of mean-field theory and the role of fluctuations.
-Then we will introduce superconductivity and study this fascinating quantum state by both phenomenological models and the microscopic BCS theory.
-This will allow us to study Josephson junctions, vortex lattices, Andreev reflection etc.
+Also we will study the breakdown of mean-field theory and the role of fluctuations.
+Then we will introduce superconductivity and study this fascinating quantum state by phenomenological models.
+This will allow us to study for example flux quantization, Josephson junctions, and vortex lattices.